liuliangyin/liu-liang-yin/src/pages/about/index.md

 My name is Liu Liang Yin.

-I Studied Product Design and graduated from NTNU 1 year ago, and now working as a Graphic & UI designer.
-This website is a collection of my works during 2014-2018.
+I studied Product Design and graduated from NTNU 1 year ago, and now working as a Graphic/UI Designer.
+This website is a collection of my works during 2015-2018.
 Hope you enjoy!

 <br/>